-France’s data-protection authority will report to other European regulators by early September on Google Inc. (GOOG)’s changes to its privacy policies.
+France’s data-protection authority will report to other European regulators by early September on Google Inc. (GOOG:US)’s changes to its privacy policies.

 Google’s responses to the regulator’s second round of questions came about two weeks late, delaying the report, Isabelle Falque-Pierrotin, head of the agency, said today.
 Google’s responses to initial queries weren’t “entirely satisfactory,” she said.